Simulation Canada Faculty

 Cathy Smith (HBA, MA, PhD)

 Cathy Smith has worked in the field of simulation for over 20 years and currently consults for various local, national and international educational and assessment organizations.
 Cathy has a PhD in drama from the University of Toronto and draws on her background as a facilitator, performer, and simulated patient (SP) experience to collaborate on the development of simulation learning experiences.
 She works with health professional individuals and teams at all career stages and in diverse formats, including face-to-face and web-based programs.
 She is a member of the Wilson Centre for Research in Education, Faculty of Medicine, University of Toronto and presents frequently at national and international conferences.
 Her research interests include performance in simulation, the role of SPs and authenticity.
-She is the immediate past Conference Chair of the Association of Standardized Educators, is a faculty member at SIM-one and was honoured to receive the SIM Citizenship Award in 2014.
+She is the immediate past Conference Chair of the Association of Standardized Educators, is a faculty member at Simulation Canada and was honoured to receive the SIM Citizenship Award in 2014.